OpenZFS deduplication is good now and you shouldn't use it

 The dedup log feature should be straightforward to make work with traditional tables.
 Nothing in it cares about the size of the entries (in fact, “log” and “flat entry” are two separate subfeatures.
 The only missing piece is something to set up the new “container” object for an existing table, which would be fairly easy to do.
 Of course, you would not get the smaller live and log list entries in memory or on disk, so some of the sizing tuning would be different.

-Unique entry pruning (zpool ddtprune) should be straightforward to add for only the “percentage of uniques” mode.
+) should be straightforward to add for only the “percentage of uniques” mode.
 The “age” mode is not possible, as it requires data in the new entry format which doesn’t exist in the traditional format.

-Converting your old tables is not currently possible.
-In the simplest case, where copies= has never been changed, it would be as straightforward as creating a new ZAP, walking over the existing ZAP, converting the entry and copying it in.
+has never been changed, it would be as straightforward as creating a new ZAP, walking over the existing ZAP, converting the entry and copying it in.
 Doing this online would be complicated as we’d need to either be reading from both old and new ZAPs, or writing down to both ZAPs and then switch over at the end.
-Doing it offline would be easier, and could be done through a userspace tool, but requires a downtime.
+Doing it offline would be easier, and could be done through a userspace tool, but of course requires taking the pool offline.

-If copies= has been changed and there existing entries carrying both kinds, then a complete conversion is not possible, as the whole method by which existing “variants” of a block are upgraded is different and there just isn’t room in a new entry to store it all.
+has been changed and there are existing entries carrying both kinds, then a complete conversion is not possible, as the whole method by which existing “variants” of a block are upgraded is different and there just isn’t room in a new entry to store it all.
 The most fortunate cases would be if one and only one of the variants has a refcount greater than 1, as those are uniques that could be “pruned”.
 Otherwise there’s nothing we can do with those (though I have just had a strange thought involving the BRT).

 And of course, the usual “trick” of sending the deduplicated dataset to another pool where the new dedup is available will certainly do the job.